Private providers seek to enhance gender-based violence services in Tanzania

 The Tanzanian meeting participants highlighted how important the findings are for their continued work, particularly for their efforts to build support for increased resources dedicated to gender-based violence service integration in the private sector.
 Participants also expressed appreciation for the orientation on reproductive coercion.
 Gerald Kihwele pledged to advocate for the inclusion of reproductive coercion in upcoming policy and protocol changes.

-In October 2021, SHOPS Plus will release a brief capturing the pilot’s lessons for leveraging the private sector to expand access to gender-based violence care.
+SHOPS Plus released a brief capturing the pilot’s lessons for leveraging the private sector to expand access to gender-based violence care.